Guide to this Handbook

 Some of our courses require you to complete a practical placement or experience in the workplace.
 These qualifications cannot be successfully completed until the placement requirements have been satisfied.

-You should attend all classes (80% minimum required); classes contain practical training & assessment will miss out on crucial theory and potentially assessments.
+You should attend all classes; classes contain practical training & assessment will miss out on crucial theory and potential assessments.

 If you miss a class, it is your responsibility to arrange a catch-up session with your trainer or complete the session with another class.
 Student Services will contact you to arrange make-up classes if you continually miss class.